selimanac/defold-modplayer/README.md

 	* Android: Short run.
 	* Linux: I couldn't manage to have sound on my VMs.
 But app is successfully load the files and run on Debian and Ubuntu
 * Hashtable is limited to 10 elements.
 I think it is more than enough.
 It is a bad practice to load or play more than two music files at the same time.
-* Currently it is not possible to Build HTML 5 on the Defold Editor with mod music.
+* Currently, it is not possible to Build HTML5 on the Defold Editor with mod music.
 You can build it for testing, but can't load the the musics.

 ## Example